Badge - National College for DUI Defense

 FREE Lawyer Consultation, FREE PDF Copy of Mr. Head’s Book: Protect Your Right to Drive

-1. Receive a FREE lawyer consultation, either in PERSON, via phone, or by way of video conferencing, like Zoom.
+1. Receive a FREE lawyer consultation, either in PERSON, via phone, or by video conferencing, like Zoom.

-2. Plus, our DUI lawyers nearby can offer reasonable legal fee payment plans..
+2. Plus, our DUI lawyers nearby can offer reasonable legal payment plans on the fees needed to fight your case.

 Check Your GA Driver's License Status After a DUI Conviction to make sure your license is still valid.
 You only have 30 days post-arrest to file an appeal of your GA driver's license suspension for up to one year.